-The radius ossifies from the following three centers:
+The radius ossifies from three centers, one primary and two secondary.

-1. One primary center shows up in the mid-shaft during 8th week of 1UL.
+The primary center of the radius shows up in the mid-shaft during 8th week of fetal life.

-- Center for lower end shows up at the age of first year.
+- The center for lower end of the radius shows up at the age of first year.

 The upper epiphysis merges at the age of 12 years.
 The lower epiphysis merges at the age of 20th year.

 - In fracture shaft of radius bone, with fracture line below the insertion of biceps and above the insertion of pronator teres the upper fragment is supinated by supinator and lower fragment is pronated by the pronator teres.

 - In fracture at the distal end of the radius bone (Colles’ fracture) the distal fragment is displaced backwards and upwards.
 The opposite of Colles’ fracture is referred to as Smith’s fracture.

 Fracture of styloid process of radius bone is termed ’Chauffeur’s fracture’.

 Madelung deformity: It is a congenital defect of radius which provides the following clinical features: The anterior bowing of distal end of radius, as a result of an abnormal growth of distal epiphysis.
 It occurs between 10 and 14 years of age.
 There is premature disappearance of distal epiphyseal line.
 There may be subluxation or dislocation of distal end of ulna, because of defective development of distal radial epiphysis.